tkomabay/podcast-generator/README.md

 # Podcast Feed Generator

 A GitHub action to generate a podcast feed from a YAML file.
-Originally from LinkedIn Learning https://www.linkedin.com/learning/paths/career-essentials-in-github-professional-certificate.
+Originates from LinkedIn Learning: https://www.linkedin.com/learning/paths/career-essentials-in-github-professional-certificate.
 YAML is much easier to read and write than XML, and this action will convert your YAML file into a valid podcast feed.
 ## Usage

 ### Turn on Github Pages